Need Help? (410) 625-9409

 Health Care and Public Benefits

-Attorney Ashley Black can speak about a range of issues related to access to healthcare and public benefits, including disparities and racism in maternal health care, dental care for low-income adults, racial disparities in access to Hepatitis C medication, and the provision of language services for people with Limited English Proficiency by healthcare providers and state agencies.
+The attorneys in the Health and Benefits Equity Project can speak about a range of issues related to access to healthcare and public benefits, including disparities and racism in maternal health care, the provision of language services for people with Limited English Proficiency by healthcare providers and state agencies, medical debt protections, community health workers, electronic benefits theft, treatment of nursing facility residents, gender-affirming care, and the rights of incarcerated trans people and gender-expansive people.

 Ashley Woolard, Attorney (x224)